altunixon/wips/lns/altina_ln/ASP-22-Chapter_2_To_Rebel_or_Accede.md

 "Sir Regis...
 A woman like me... saying such words to me is forbidden."<br/>

-Boislow closed in.
+Boislow closed in.<br/>

 He was right before them!

 "Hahaha, both of you can lose your heads together!"<br/>

-The giant man raised his sword towards the roof and swung down.
+The giant man raised his sword towards the roof and swung down.<br/>

 Regis hugged Clarisse tightly to protect her, Clarisse was also hugging Regis.
-Regis was frustrated with himself for being so useless that he can't even be her shield.
+Regis was frustrated with himself for being so useless that he can't even be her shield.<br/>

 Boislow who was grinning like a carnivorous beast--

-Made a pained expression suddenly.
+Made a pained expression suddenly.<br/>

 "Warghhh!?"<br/>

-A large of amount blood was spilled onto his feet.
+A large of amount blood was spilled onto his feet.<br/>

-The giant man fell.
+The giant man fell.<br/>

 "Eh...?"<br/>

-Regis didn't understand what was happening.
+Regis didn't understand what was happening.<br/>

 A young man was standing behind Boislow.
-It was Eric who was holding a bloodied sword in his hand.
+It was Eric who was holding a bloodied sword in his hand.<br/>

 "Hah, hah, hah...
 Are you alright Sir Regis!?
 You too Miss..."<br/>

-Regis nodded silently.
+Regis nodded silently.<br/>

-Regis looked at Boislow who was lying on the ground.
+Regis looked at Boislow who was lying on the ground.<br/>

 "Is... is he dead?"<br/>

 "I avoided hitting his vitals."<br/>

-The giant man was moaning on the floor.
+The giant man was moaning on the floor.<br/>

 Blood was flowing out of a large wound that went from his buttocks to his right inner thigh.
-It was indeed a non-fatal wound.
+It was indeed a non-fatal wound.<br/>

-But he was in no condition to chase them or swing a sword.
+But he was in no condition to chase them or swing a sword.<br/>

-Regis put his hand on his own chest in relief.
+Regis put his hand on his own chest in relief.<br/>

 "...
 We are saved...
 Thank you Eric."<br/>